bright/new-www/_posts/2018-04-11-typesciprt-tips-from-kotlin-developer-const.md

 image: /images/kotlin/kotlin-logo.png
 ---

 Nowadays I mostly code in [Kotlin programming language](https://kotlinlang.org/).
 I got interested in it when I started working on a Java 7 codebase and quickly got fed up with the language.
-At Bright Inventions we often use TypeScript for both back-end, front-end and mobile development so I though I would share some thoughts and tips for TypeScript learned from Kotlin development.
+At Bright Inventions we often use TypeScript for both back-end, front-end and mobile development so I though I would share some thoughts and tips for TypeScript learned when using Kotlin.
 In particular this post is about constant variables.

 ## Use `const` whenever possible

 [Using immutable variables](https://hackernoon.com/5-benefits-of-immutable-objects-worth-considering-for-your-next-project-f98e7e85b6ac) aids reasoning about flow and state of a program.
-It often also makes compiler able to provide more intelligent hints especially when dealing with nullable types.
+It helps compiler to provide more intelligent hints especially when dealing with nullable types.

 In Kotlin a `val` keyword denotes a variable which value does not change after initialization e.g.: